 Fee-based advisers charge an upfront fee to their clients.
 They could also earn a commission.
 Fee-only advisors earn their pay strictly from the fees they charge to their clients.
 They may charge a flat rate fee for their services or they may charge clients at an hourly rate.
 A fee-only advisor may also calculate fees based on a percentage of assets that they manage for a client.

-As an example, let’s say a financial advisor charges a 2% fee on assets under management.
+As an example, let’s say a financial advisor charges a 2% annual fee on assets under management.
 If the advisor handles $10,000 of your assets, then you will have to pay a fee of $200 (2% of $10,000).
 As you can see, the fee doesn’t amount to much.
 That’s why fee-only financial advisors typically work with wealthy clients who need someone to manage a large portfolio.

 At the most basic level, a financial advisor needs to have financial expertise.
 Most have at least a bachelor’s degree but the exact degree could be in finance, business or economics.
 Some universities offer a specific degree for something like financial planning.